cloudogu/gitops-playground/README.md

 In addition to creating an operational stack in production, you can run the playground locally, for learning and developing new features.

-We aim to be compatible with various environments, e.g. OpenShift and in an air-gapped network.
+We aim to be compatible with various environments, e.g. we provide basic support in an air-gapped network.
-The support for these is *work in progress*.

 ## Installation